Fanny Straw Hair

-Fanny Straw Hair (Fanny Pelopaja; in France as Á coups de Crosse) is a 1984 crime thriller film, directed by Vicente Aranda and starring Fanny Cottençon and Bruno Cremer.
+Fanny Straw Hair (Fanny Pelopaja; in France as À coups de crosse) is a 1984 crime thriller film, directed by Vicente Aranda and starring Fanny Cottençon and Bruno Cremer.
 The film, a Spanish and French production, was based on the novel Prótesis, written by Andreu Martin.
 The plot follows an attractive blonde outcast who devises an elaborate plan to avenge the humiliation she suffered at the hands of a policeman who killed her boyfriend and smashed her teeth with the butt of a gun.

 Plot

 Estefania Sánchez, known as Fanny Pelopaja for her bleach blond hair, is a cold-blooded woman who recently has been released from jail after serving a three-year sentence.
 She has built up a new life for herself working in a gas station.
 However, she has been waiting all this time to take revenge from a corrupt and brutal police officer, Andrés Gallego.
 A phone call from one of her old cronies informs her that Andrés is working in Barcelona as a security guard for an armored car company.
 Fanny leaves everything behind and takes the road back to Barcelona.

 A flashback tells the story of Fanny and Andrés three years before.
 He caught her stealing in a department store in which he worked as an undercover security officer.
 Although she paid for the stolen items and was let off without being charged, Andrés, a corrupt policeman, pressed Fanny to have sex with him.
 A married man with a wife he despised and two teenage children who do not pay attention to him, Andrés quickly became obsessed with Fanny, and they met regularly in the same hotel room for casual sex.
 An unwilling love-hate relationship built up between them.
 Andrés willingly guided Fanny in a risky plan to help Fanny's boyfriend, Manuel, nicknamed The Cat, to escape from the hospital where he was recuperating after being injured in jail.